yoonghan/zoo/README.md

 5. Ticketing information are image.
 6. No dual language, esp.
 Bahasa Malaysia.

-### UI Issues

-1. Not mobile friendly. - DONE
-2. Contrast of catchy colors. - DONE
-3. Slow loading. - DONE
-4. Small fonts. - DONE
-5. Images are not lazy loaded and position disoriented. - Can be improved further
-6. Language - DONE

 ### Things that seems valid

 1. Ticketing seems to runned by another service.